aarush3002/Genomer/README.md

 # Genomer
-This program will use a data file containing DNA and will predict gene sequences based on the training set.
-It will then compare the predicted sequences to the testing set to see the accuracy of the model.
-This project uses multiple libraries, but focuses on the sklearn library (sci-kit learn), which is useful for machine learning.
-We also used pandas to organize our data and Biopython to read our data files.
-You will need to install Python 3.7 to run this program.
-You must also install the libraries with the following commands (enter in cmd):
+This program will use a complete human genome as a training set.
+It will then predict the translational product that will be created when given an unlabeled DNA sequences.
+This project uses the sklearn library from Python in order to train our model to a Multinomial Naive Bayes Classifier.
+It will then predict the labels of the given DNA sequences and then compare those labels to the actual labels from the testing set.

 pip install biopython